Aatricks/Novel-Scraper/README.md

 - Library of weburls and pdfs grouped by names with progress saved in between chapters
 - User-friendly interface for easy navigation

+⭐ If this project helps you, please give it a star!
+It helps others discover it too.
 ---

 ### Installation